RodrigoPombo1/projeto-ldts/README.md

 “Choose speed of the game”: in the level creation menu, in the speed selection area, select the speed of the game using the up and down keys;

+#Self-evaluation
+All members contributed an equal share to the work.
+We worked together so it is not possible to differentiate who did what.